BrooklynBroiler/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [x] Proper use of Markdown
+- [x] Proper use of Markdown - I used proper markdown
-- [x] A concise and compelling elevator pitch
+- [x] A concise and compelling elevator pitch - I wrote a concise and compelling elevator pitch
-- [ ] Description of key features
+- [x] Description of key features - I described the key features
-- [ ] Description of how you will use each technology
+- [x] Description of how you will use each technology - I wrote the description of how I will use each technology
-- [ ] One or more rough sketches of your application.
-Images must be embedded in this file using Markdown image references.
+- [x] One or more rough sketches of your application.
+Images must be embedded in this file using Markdown image references. - I converted my images to png, and then uploaded them to my start up, and put them in order in the README.md.

 ### Elevator Pitch